Session 3 – Spatial analyses of imaging data

 2. MoleculeExperiment

 We show how we would import our table of probe location into a MoleculeExperiment.
-At the end of the Session, for knowledge, we will navigate the example code given in the vignette material.
+For this section, we will go through the example code given in the vignette material.

 library(MoleculeExperiment)